Underflowers/Stack-Underflow/README.md

 ## Documentation

-Apart from this readme, you can find more documents in the `doc/` folder.
+Apart from this readme, you can find more documents in the `doc/` folder and in the [wiki](https://github.com/Underflowers/Stack-Underflow/wiki) of the project.
+For the awesome person that will grade us, you can find extra information there (e.g. what we implemented, problems we had  etc...).

 ## Main contributors